NeoResearch/neocompiler-eco/README.md

 #### Other functionalities and integrations are possible and some are implemented

-It is also possible to integrate the Eco Network with Neondb and NeoTracker.
+It is also possible to integrate the Eco Network with lighwallet and explorers.

 #### Other parameters

 One could check docker docker-compose.yml, picking up a combination of your choice from `docker-compose-eco-network` folder.
-This can be done for locally modifying some characteristic of NeoCompiler.
+This can be done for locally modifying some characteristics.

 Run `build_everything.sh` with an additional parameter `--no-build` and your modified files of the private net will be called.